Leonardo-Boss/suckless-site/dwm.suckless.org/manpage.md

 <B>Save-As</B>
 file dialog implementation,
 which requests to reconfigure its window size in an endless loop.
-However, its window is still respondable during this state, so you can simply ignore the flicker until a new GTK version appears, which will fix this bug, approximately GTK 2.10.12+ versions.
+However, its window is still responsive during this state, so you can simply ignore the flicker until a new GTK version appears, which will fix this bug, approximately GTK 2.10.12+ versions.
 <P>